 Each deliverable undergoes a form of testing, whether it is through the review process or technical simulation.
 We test for compliance with the standards and meet our client's expectations.
-We will also test our design for explicit errors using PSCAD.
-PSCAD will help determine if there is any discrepancy in our protection system.
+We also tested our design for explicit errors using PSCAD.
+PSCAD provided a good proof of concept which allowed the team to identify issues with chosen relay settings.
+It provided an opportunity to explore troubleshooting and testing of the circuit designed.
+Lastly it created a better understanding for the system operation showing what worked and what did not.